 Stock up on Thanksgiving Wines

 The annual Wine and Food Affair awaits Nov.
-5 & 6, 2016 from 11 a.m. to 4 p.m., with winery open houses spanning the Wine Road across Alexander, Dry Creek and Russian River Valleys.
+4 and 5, 2017, from 11 a.m. to 4 p.m. each day, with winery open houses spanning the Wine Road across Alexander, Dry Creek and Russian River Valleys.
 Most wineries will offer special savings on day-of-purchases (great for holiday gifts, too).
-Plus, you can plan your holiday menus, too, since all of the participating wineries will have a favorite winery recipe available online, which they will prepare both days for you to sample, along with the perfect wine pairing.
+Plus, you can plan your holiday menus, since all of the participating wineries will have a favorite winery recipe available online, which they will prepare both days for you to sample, along with the perfect wine pairing.
 Be sure to plan ahead, since tickets are not sold at the door during the event.
 More details.

 What could be more heartwarming than this family celebration at Charles M. Schulz Museum, where you and your loved ones can help prepare a re-creation of Snoopy’s Thanksgiving meal of toast, popcorn, and jelly beans from the classic television holiday special?
 The fun runs from 1 to 4 p.m. on Nov.
-19, 2016, rounded out with viewing the animated classic A Charlie Brown Thanksgiving on the big screen, hands-on crafts, and games.
+18, 2017, rounded out with viewing the animated classic A Charlie Brown Thanksgiving on the big screen, hands-on crafts, and games.
 Finish up with Cold Stone Creamery ice cream and eggnog from Clover Sonoma.
 More details.

-From 5 to 9 p.m. on Nov.
-19, 2016, downtown Santa Rosa’s SOFA Art District comes alive with the Winterblast on A festival.
+From 4 to 9 p.m. on Nov.
+18, 2017, downtown Santa Rosa’s SOFA Art District comes alive with the Winterblast on A festival.
 Join the party for open houses from the neighborhood’s 30+ art studios, street performers, giant puppets live music, fire dancers, and marching band.
 Free and family friendly, it’s worth a visit just for the rollicking, one-of-a-kind electric Sofa Parade that’s exactly what it sounds like.
+More details.

 Take a Hike